AmiteshJ/My_SE_Project/README.md

-# mini-project
+# Mini Project: Portfolio Website with Role-Based Access

 This portfolio website is designed to showcase individual profiles, including certifications and project descriptions.
 It also features a search functionality for employers to find users based on their skills and certifications.
-The project includes different login roles: one for uploading and managing personal information and another for searching for users.

-Features User Profiles: Add and manage certifications.
-Write about projects and experiences.
-Search Functionality: Search for users based on certifications or skills.
-Role-Based Login: Uploader Role: For managing personal profiles and certifications.
-Searcher Role: For finding users with specific skills or certifications.
-Responsive Design: Optimized for various devices and screen sizes.
-Technologies Used Frontend: HTML CSS JavaScript Backend: Node.js Express.js MySQL Database: MySQL
+The system supports role-based logins to separate profile management from the search functionality.

+---

+## ✨ Features

+### 👤 User Profiles
+- Add and manage personal information and certifications
+- Showcase projects and experiences

+### 🔍 Search Functionality
+- Search for users based on certifications or skills

+### 🔐 Role-Based Login
+- **Uploader Role**: Manage your own profile, certifications, and projects
+- **Searcher Role**: Browse and search for candidates based on specific skills or qualifications

+### 📱 Responsive Design
+- Optimized for all screen sizes and devices

+---

+## 🛠️ Technologies Used

+### Frontend:
+- HTML
+- CSS
+- JavaScript

+### Backend:
+- Node.js
+- Express.js

+### Database:
+- MySQL